Boris’ Brexit bounce, bank app delayed and fresh woes for NCH

 Marie Boran on how facial recognition technology has become latest woe at the National Children’s Hospital.

-Chris Horns tells us that we need to become a no-commute society.
+Chris Horn tells us that we need to become a no-commute society.

 The e-ticket is taking over the world, Ciara O’Brien informs us and she also reviews the Huawei Watch GT 2.